 Spring is over, summer is here.
-You have worked hard all spring hitting the treadmill or running the trails so you can get into bikini body shape (board short body for us men).
-Unfortunately all that running can have an unintended consequence, BLACK TOENAILS!!!
-You may look great slipping into that two piece bathing suit or new pair of board shorts, but it definitely does not go well with those sneakers you are wearing to cover those ugly toenails.
+You have worked hard all spring hitting the treadmill or running the trails to get into shape.
+Unfortunately all that running can have an unintended consequence - black toenails!

-There are several common mistakes that runners make that lead to this condition.
+There are a few common mistakes that runners make that lead to this condition:

 - Shoes are too small.
-Just because you wore a size 10 in high school doesn’t mean you still do at age 50.
+Just because you wore a size 7 in high school doesn’t mean you still do at age 50.
 Our feet tend to get longer with age and getting resized every few years is important.
-You should have a fingers breadth of room between longest toe and front of shoe.
+You should have a fingers breadth of room between longest toe and the front of the shoe.